dinhngockhanh/CINner/README.md

 These events occur during a cell division with probabilities defined by the user.
 In the schematic below, each chromosome homolog is represented as a vector, where each entry is the CN in a bin (vertical solid lines represent centrosomes, separating the two chromosome arms).
 - Whole Genome Duplication results in one progeny with two copies of each homolog in the parent cell’s genome.

-Other events are chromosome specific.
+Other events are chromosome specific:
-During a whole-chromosome missegregation, one random homolog is misplaced between the two progeny cells.
+- During a whole-chromosome missegregation, one random homolog is misplaced between the two progeny cells.
-During a chromosome-arm missegregation, a homolog is torn between the progeny, with one cell gaining a random arm and the other cell losing that arm.
+- During a chromosome-arm missegregation, a homolog is torn between the progeny, with one cell gaining a random arm and the other cell losing that arm.
-Focal amplification and deletion target a random region on a random chromosome arm, and either doubles the CN across all bins in that region (amplification, yellow bins) or resets the CN with 0 (deletion, blue bins).
+- Focal amplification and deletion target a random region on a random chromosome arm, and either doubles the CN across all bins in that region (amplification, yellow bins) or resets the CN with 0 (deletion, blue bins).
-Driver mutation does not affect the CN profiles, but one allele of a randomly selected driver gene is changed from wild-type to mutant in a cell (lightning symbol).
+- Driver mutation does not affect the CN profiles, but one allele of a randomly selected driver gene is changed from wild-type to mutant in a cell (lightning symbol).

 ![Image](Figure2.jpg)